mperepelitsky/ecomdemo/README.md

 ## Project Name and Short Description
 **ecomdemo**
 A shopping site featuring a variety of products, designed for testing and demonstration of Digital Commerce (DC) and other SDK events.
+Simulates category views, product views, add to cart and purchase.
+Ability to log in and simple account page view and manipulation.
+All values and items is tracked in the datalayer for now.
+**Potential future improvements to have a more realistic and more complex features.

 ## Installation Instructions
 1. Clone the repository: